Essential Steps for Launching a New WordPress Website

 Install a Backup Plugin

-You spend a lot of time and money to build your new WordPress website.
+You spend a lot of time and money building your new WordPress website.
 Obviously, you don’t want to repeat this process again any time soon.
 So, after launching a new WordPress website you should install and configure some sort of backup functionality.
 Many WordPress hosting providers offer regular backups as part of their service.
 Another way to do this is by installing a backup plugin.

 Backup plugins will keep your site content in a safe place, in case anything bad ever happens and you need to restore your site to a previously working state.
 This is especially important if your WordPress site ever gets hacked and you need to restore it.